-For people who like sleeping more comfortably and/or don’t want to crumple their daywear by sleeping in it, pack a set or 2 of pyjamas — I usually go for oversized tees and cozy sweatpants.
+For people who like sleeping more comfortably and/or don’t want to crumple their daywear by sleeping in it, pack a set or two of pyjamas — I usually go for oversized tees and cozy sweatpants.

 7) Hanging Toiletry Bag (with Toiletries)

 Hanging toiletry bags might seem like a money-grabbing product made to capitalise on travellers, but the main benefit of bringing one for long-term travel is its aerating properties — imagine having moisture trapped in a fully sealed ziplock bag for extended periods of time.
 Yuck!